In the case of Atara Biotherapeutics Inc. (NASDAQ: ATRA), what's next? - The Dwinnex

-The closing price of Atara Biotherapeutics Inc. (NASDAQ: ATRA) was $2.98 for the day, up 0.68% from the previous closing price of $2.96.
-In other words, the price has increased by $+0.0200 from its previous closing price.
-On the day, 1177876 shares were traded.
-ATRA stock price reached its highest trading level at $3.0500 during the session, while it also had its lowest trading level at $2.8600.
+The closing price of Atara Biotherapeutics Inc. (NASDAQ: ATRA) was $2.86 for the day, down -2.72% from the previous closing price of $2.94.
+In other words, the price has decreased by -$0.0800 from its previous closing price.
+On the day, 1050519 shares were traded.
+ATRA stock price reached its highest trading level at $2.9900 during the session, while it also had its lowest trading level at $2.8500.

 Sponsored